flofriday/pixelFlow/README.md

 ## License
 The whole Platform is licensed under the [MIT License](LICENSE).
-This License is also used for the Firmware and Software with only one exeption.
+This License is also used for the Firmware and Software with only one exception.
 The file `App/js/html5kellycolorpicker.min.js` is licensed under GPLv3 and was written by ["NC22"](https://github.com/NC22/HTML5-Color-Picker).